Participating in a Collective Impact Initiative: One School District’s Perspective

-“Changing the Conversation,” a new case study brief from Education Northwest, looks at Highline Public Schools’ participation in the Road Map Project (a cradle-to-career collective impact initiative with a goal of doubling the number of students in seven South King County and South Seattle school districts who are on track to graduate from college or earn a career credential by 2020).
+"Changing the Conversation,” a new study from Education Northwest, looks at Highline Public Schools’ participation in the Road Map Project (a cradle-to-career collective impact initiative with a goal of doubling the number of students in seven South King County and South Seattle school districts who are on track to graduate from college or earn a career credential by 2020).

 This brief offers the unique perspective of a participant in a collective impact initiative; “Changing the Conversation” provides key takeaways, the influence of the Road Map Project on the district and its partners, and the challenges of working in a collective impact environment.